Everyday Nourishing Foods

 Black-eyed peas, also called cowpeas, are common legumes that grow around the globe at all times.
 These are a staple in both Indian and South American cuisine.

-And eating black-eyed peas on new year's day is considered a Southern American tradition (1).
+Eating black-eyed beans on New Year's Day is considered a Southern American tradition.

 Ingredients

 Black-eyed peas: You can use any black-eyed peas (red or white) in this recipe.
 Unlike kidney beans and chickpeas, as these are small in size, they can be cooked quickly.
 Though soaking is optional, I always soak the peas.
-Soaking black-eyed peas will drastically reduce cooking times, and they are easy on the stomach for digestion.
+Soaking black-eyed peas will drastically reduce cooking times.

 Water: I used plain water, but you can cook them in vegetable broth or chicken broth to flavor the black-eyed peas.
 A simple bay leaf or an inch Kombu can also season the black-eyed peas.